erickcarpes/erickcarpes/README.md

 ## Hi there 👋 my name is Erick Carpes!

 I'm from Brazil 🇧🇷, currently based in the Brasília Time Zone ⏰.
-I'm a Software Engineering student at PUCRS, passionate about fullstack development, TypeScript, React, and clean architecture.
+I'm a Software Engineering student at PUCRS 🎓, passionate about fullstack development, TypeScript, React, and clean architecture.
 When I'm not coding or studying, you'll probably find me running 🏃, gaming 👨‍💻, sailing ⛵, or enjoying time with my loved ones 💙.

 <div  align="center">